 3. Visual elements, call-to-action banners, further enhancements

 One of the trickiest elements of email signatures are visual elements and call-to-actions banners.
 Some companies prefer to defy this sort of features in favor of enhanced professionalism, following the rule of simplicity.
-On the other hand, correct implementation will allow you to expand your email signature’s full potential and help you to meet a good number of goals that range from promoting videos to boosting your company website traffic.
+On the other hand, correct implementation will allow you to expand your signature’s full potential and help you to meet a good number of goals that range from promoting videos to boosting your company website traffic.

 Manual email signature installation guide